 All about the MOZART mailing list

 The Mozart discussion group is there for all Mozart users - whether you're just trying the program out or whether you're a real expert or anywhere in between.
-It is in the form of a mailing list hosted by "Yahoo Groups".
+It is in the form of a mailing list hosted by "groups.io".
+The button on the right takes you there.

 Any topic to do with MOZART the music processor is welcome, "How do I do this...?", "I've just had a great idea for how to...", as well as related questions like "What's the lowest note a saxophone can play?".
 Anything which helps with using MOZART in fact.